borkdude/blog/posts/migrating-octopress-to-babashka.md

 ## Octopress

 Seven years ago I started writing about my adventures with Clojure.
-I started using [Octopress](http://octopress.org/) back then and have been using it for seven years.
-But in recent years I became frustrated with it since on every new system I had to install a version of Ruby that happened to work with Octopress, which wasn't always the case.
+I started using [Octopress](http://octopress.org/) back then and was still using it until today.
+In recent years I became frustrated with it since on every new system I had to install a version of Ruby that happened to work with Octopress, which wasn't always the case.
 When it did work, I started getting deprecation warnings from Ruby while compiling this blog.
 On top of this, Octopress seemed no longer maintained.
 The website announced version 3 in 2015 but I haven't seen any updates since then.
 It felt like time to move on.

 ## Requirements for replacement